kamal2305/K_Portfolio/README.md

-# Portfolio Website - Vanilla HTML, CSS, and JavaScript
+# Portfolio Website - HTML, CSS, and JavaScript

 This is a complete recreation of the React portfolio website using only **HTML**, **CSS**, and **JavaScript**.
 It includes all the same features, animations, and functionality as the original React version.